Skip to content

 If there is a single table in the sheet, or a string is provided

-as an argument to the `table` parameter, a pandas DataFrame is returned;
+as an argument to the `table` parameter, a DataFrame is returned;

 if there is more than one table in the sheet,